Conversations on Scalable Interaction Paradigms

 Bio: Kristina Höök is a professor in Interaction Design at

-(and used to be the director of the Mobile Life centre).
+KTH Royal Institute of Technology in Stockholm (and used to be the director of the Mobile Life centre).
 Her research interests include affective interaction, somaesthetic design, internet of things and anything that makes life with technology more meaningful, enjoyable, creative and aesthetically appealing.

 Three recent technical and societal developments are challenging the existing ideals of interaction design, namely the move towards hybrid physical/digital materials, the emergence of an increasingly complex and fluid digital ecology, and the increasing proportion of autonomous or partially autonomous systems changing their behavior over time and with use.
 These challenges in turn motivate us to propose three directions in which new ideals for interaction design might be sought: the first is to go beyond the language-body divide that implicitly frames most of our current understandings of experience and meaning, the second is to extend the scope of interaction design from individual interfaces to the complex socio-technical fabric of human and nonhuman actors, and the third is to go beyond predictability by learning to design with machine learning.
 This had lead to a rise of novel theoretical positions on how to define our relationship to smart objects, autonomous technologies, infrastructures or wearables.
 Theories such as postphenomenological, pragmatist, somaesthetics, feminist and sociological theories propose other engagements, other ways of interacting, sometimes decentring the “human”, sometimes enriching or questioning what can be understood as the category “human”.
 The postphenomenological position is that embodiment is but one of the possible interactions: engaging with an alterity or entering into a hermeneutic relationship could be other ways of framing our interactions with technology.
 In somaesthetics and different feminist theories, pluralist, soma-grounded understanding of the human condition leads to richer, complex somasensory entanglements with technologies.
 Theories of correspondence helps us shift beyond the idea of dialogue or interaction.
-Sometimes, the experience is best framed as in the humanities: as a monster
+Sometimes, the experience is best framed as in the humanities: as a monster.

 The talk is based on:

-• Höök, K. (2018).
+- Höök, K. (2018).
 Designing with the body: Somaesthetic interaction design.
 MIT Press.

-• Höök, K., Löwgren, J. (2021).
+- Höök, K., Löwgren, J. (2021).
 Characterizing interaction design by its ideals: A discipline in transition.
 She Ji: The Journal of Design, Economics and Innovation.
 Accepted for publication.

-• Karpashevich, P., Sanches, P., Cotton, K., Garrett, R., Luft, Y., Tsaknaki, V., and Höök, K.; (forthcoming, 2022) Touching Our Breathing through Shape-Change: Other, Cyborg or Twisted Mirror, Accepted to TOCHI’s special issue on Digital Touch, forthcoming, 2022.
+- Karpashevich, P., Sanches, P., Cotton, K., Garrett, R., Luft, Y., Tsaknaki, V., and Höök, K.; (forthcoming, 2022) Touching Our Breathing through Shape-Change: Other, Cyborg or Twisted Mirror, Accepted to TOCHI’s special issue on Digital Touch, forthcoming, 2022.

-• Kristina Höök, Steve Benford, Paul Tennent, Vasiliki Tsaknaki, Miquel Alfaras, Juan Martinez Avila, Christine Li, Joseph Marshall, Claudia Daudén Roquet, Pedro Sanches, Anna Ståhl, Muhammad Umair, Charles Windlin, and Feng Zhou.
+- Kristina Höök, Steve Benford, Paul Tennent, Vasiliki Tsaknaki, Miquel Alfaras, Juan Martinez Avila, Christine Li, Joseph Marshall, Claudia Daudén Roquet, Pedro Sanches, Anna Ståhl, Muhammad Umair, Charles Windlin, and Feng Zhou.
 2021.
 Unpacking non-dualistic design: the soma design case.
 (December 2021), 35 pages